 Energy Recovery Ventilators exhaust stale and contaminated air out of your home while drawing fresh air from outside into it.
 Since these types of ventilators use minimal energy and don’t waste conditioned air, they make a great addition in homes that don’t have adequate ventilation.
 They work especially well during extreme temperatures when you can’t open windows.

 Humidifiers and Dehumidifiers

 Balancing humidity levels in your home is important to maintaining healthy indoor air quality.
 While a dehumidifier eliminates excess moisture from your home’s air during the summer, a humidifier adds it during the winter.
 Homeowners should aim to balance their humidity levels between 40 and 60 percent for optimum comfort.

-Bacteria, dust mites, viruses and other pollutants thrive in your home’s ductwork.
+Bacteria, dust mites, viruses, and other pollutants thrive in your home’s ductwork.
 Without proper cleaning, they can cause poor indoor air quality and threaten your family’s health.
 Ultraviolet lights kill these contaminants effectively.
-As a result, you reduce your risk to illness.
+As a result, you reduce your risk of illness.

 Are you in need of indoor air quality services in Marshville or the surrounding communities?
 Contact Byrum Heating & AC, Inc. to clean the air you breathe in the place it matters the most: your home.